dianabasilio/docker-example/README.md

 ### What is a Bind Mount?
 - A path on your host machine, wich you know and specified, that is mapped to some container-internal path.

+## ARGuments & ENVironment variables

+### ARG

+- Available inside of dockerfile, NOT accessible in CMD or any application code.
+- Set on image build (docker build) via --build-arg.

+### ENV

+- Available inside of Dockerfile & in application code.
+- Set via ENV in Dockerfile or via --env on docker run
+- for example declaring variable port on dockerfile:
+`ENV PORT 80`

+- You can access port variable while running container and change its value.
+- Changing port variable to 8000 (change algo de the publish port):
+`docker run -p 3007:8000 --name <name> --env PORT=8000`

+- You can also do this with the .env file:
+- On .env file write: PORT = 8000
+`docker run -p 3007:8000 --name <name> --env-file ./.env`